eclipse/microprofile-marketing/.github/ISSUE_TEMPLATE/Compatible Implementations Announcement.md

  **Link to CCR (GH issue in the eclipse/microprofile repository)**
  Link:

- **For the Marketing Team: update the corresponding compatible page to include this particular version of the specified product**
+**Update the compatible page with the following info** Product Name: e.g. Open Liberty 23.0.0.12
+Java Version: e.g. Java 11, Java 17
+Certification Results: the link to the CCR
+Download: link to the product download URL

  **Media Description**
  280 chararters includes the organization's name & URL or blog